kushangviramgama/kushangviramgama/README.md

 ---

 ##👀 About Me
+💻 Full-Stack Developer with 1 year of hands-on experience in the MERN Stack.
+---
+🚀 Built and shipped real-world web applications using React, Node.js, Express, and MongoDB.
+---
+🧠 Focused on writing clean, scalable, and maintainable code.
+---
-💻 Full-Stack Developer with 1 year of hands-on experience in the MERN Stack 🚀 Built and shipped real-world web applications using React, Node.js, Express, and MongoDB 🧠 Focused on writing clean, scalable, and maintainable code 📈 Constantly leveling up — exploring system design, performance optimization, and best practices 🤝 Open to collaboration on real-world web projects
+📈 Constantly leveling up — exploring system design, performance optimization, and best practices.
+---
+🤝 Open to collaboration on real-world web projects.

 ---